swift-server/guides/README.md

 - For best performance in Swift 5.2 or later, pass `-Xswiftc -cross-module-optimization` (this won't work in Swift versions before 5.2)

-- For versions prior to Swift 5.2, always build with `-Xswiftc -g` to get debugging symbols.
-Otherwise your stacktraces will lack most symbol names.

 - Integrate [`swift-backtrace`](https://github.com/swift-server/swift-backtrace) into your application to make sure backtraces are printed on crash.
 Backtraces do not work out-of-the-box on Linux, and this library helps to fill the gap.
 Eventually this will become a language feature and not require a discrete library.

 ## Testing